 Rick Warren, on page 171 of his book entitled The Purpose Driven Life, says, “You were created to become like Christ.”

-Therefore, Christians who are like Christ in their thoughts, their words, and their deeds are holy, since Christ is God incarnate and God is holy.
+Therefore, Christians who are generally like Jesus Christ in their thoughts, their words, and their deeds are holy, since Christ is God incarnate and God is holy.

 Can a Person Be Filled with the Holy Spirit but Not Be Holy?